-Editable worksheets
+Editable resources

-Editable therapy worksheets
+Editable therapy resources

 Adaptable tools for personalised, client-centred therapy.

-What are editable worksheets?
+What are editable resources?

-Editable worksheets let you tailor:
+Editable resources let you tailor:

-Language and reading level
+Language and reading level.

-Examples and case scenarios
+Examples and case scenarios.

-Layout and spacing
+Layout and spacing.

-Cultural or contextual references
+Cultural or contextual references.

-The pacing of exercises
+The pacing of exercises.

 Only some resources are available in editable formats, but where offered, they provide flexibility for clinicians who want to personalise materials without compromising clinical fidelity.

-Why editable worksheets matter
+Why editable resources matter

 Personalisation enhances therapeutic impact

 Therapeutic materials are most effective when they match a client’s developmental stage, window of tolerance, cultural background, literacy level, and presenting difficulty.
-Editable worksheets allow you to adapt the content while keeping the clinically validated structure intact.
+Editable resources allow you to adapt the content while keeping the clinically validated structure intact.

 Improve comprehension and engagement